RadiologyInfo - The radiology information resource for patients

 Breast biopsies are usually done on an outpatient basis.

-You will lie face down on a moveable exam table and the affected breast or breasts will be positioned into openings in the table.
+In most cases, you will lie face down on a moveable exam table.
+The doctor will position the affected breast into an opening in the table.

-The table is then raised and the procedure is then performed beneath it.
-If the machine is an upright system, you may be seated next to the stereotactic mammography unit.
+The table is raised and the procedure is then performed beneath it.
+If the machine is an upright system, you may be seated in front of the stereotactic mammography unit.

 The breast is compressed and held in position throughout the procedure.

-A local anesthetic will be injected into the breast to numb it.
+The doctor will inject a local anesthetic into the skin and more deeply into the breast to numb it.

-A very small nick is made in the skin at the site where the biopsy needle is to be inserted.
+The doctor will make a very small nick in the skin at the site where they will insert the biopsy needle.

-The radiologist then inserts the needle and advances it to the location of the abnormality using the x-ray and computer generated coordinates.
-X-ray images are again obtained to confirm that the needle tip is actually within the lesion.
+The radiologist then inserts the needle and advances it to the location of the abnormality using the mammogram and computer generated coordinates.
+Mammogram images are again obtained to confirm that the needle is within the lesion prior to sampling.

-After the sampling, the needle will be removed.
+After the sampling is complete, the needle will be removed from the breast.

 A final set of images will be taken.

-A small marker may be placed at the site so that it can be located in the future if necessary.
+The doctor may place a small marker at the biopsy site so they can locate it in the future if necessary.

-Once the biopsy is complete, pressure will be applied to stop any bleeding and the opening in the skin is covered with a dressing.
+Once the biopsy is complete, the doctor or nurse will apply pressure to stop any bleeding.
+They will cover the opening in the skin with a dressing.
 No sutures are needed.

-A mammogram may be performed to confirm that the marker is in the proper position.
+The doctor may use mammography to confirm that the marker is in the proper position.

 This procedure is usually completed within an hour.